-Researchers from the Argentine Cochrane Center have published a living systematic review and meta-analysis investigating […]
+Researchers from the University of Bergen have published a systematic review demonstrating the conflicting nature […]

 ENTIS is a global collaborative non-profit network of Teratology Information Services.
 Member organisations consist of medical doctors, pharmacists, genetic counsellors and scientists all working together with the primary aim of preventing birth defects and developmental disorders which arise as a consequence of maternal or paternal perinatal exposures.